‘I want to have contributed to a better world. That is what enriches me.’

 What is your golden tip to women business owners?

 Stick to your own intuition and truth.
 Women generally quickly give up their views because they think others are better informed on the subject.
 That often proves to be a wrong assumption.
-You are much less of a nitwit than you thought.
+You know a lot more than you thought.
 But you should be aware of what your real weaknesses in the operation are.
 And don’t hesitate to ask for assistance.
 Business women excel in perseverance and resilience.
 But for sustainable growth you need to address your weaknesses.

 How did the fact that your family name is synonymous with wealth and success affect your operating mode?